Given all that, Enfield has a simple message for the Hoyas.

 Now comes the next, and by far the biggest, challenge.

 "We're very confident.
 That's the way we've been all year," sophomore guard Brett Comer said.
 "We're not scared to play anybody.
-We're not scared of anybody.
-We're trying to win this.
-We're not going out here just to put on a show."

 The school probably isn't one many know much about.
 Located in Fort Myers, Fla., on the state's Gulf coast, the Eagles have sun and sand as some of their selling points—there literally is a beach on-campus.